USMLE® Step 1 style questions USMLE

 Some tyrosine residues bind to only one iodine and form monoiodotyrosine or MIT, whereas others bind to two iodine atoms to form diiodotyrosine or DIT.

-Coupling one MIT with one DIT create T3, while coupling 2 DIT molecules create T4.
+Coupling one MIT with one DIT creates T3, while coupling 2 DIT molecules creates T4.

 T4 is generally created in greater amounts than T3, with T3 being the more active form with a half life of 1 to 2 days, while T4 is less active but has a longer half life of 6 to 8 days.

-Once released from the thyroid gland, T3 and T4 enter the circulation, travels through the blood bound to thyroxine - binding globulin, and enter the target cell.
+Once released from the thyroid gland, most of the T3 and T4 travels via the blood by binding with the thyroxine - binding globulin, or TBG, to reach the target cell.

-This increase in metabolism uses up sugars and fats for energy and produce more body heat.
+This increase in metabolism uses up sugars and fats for energy and produces more body heat.

-One complication is Graves ophthalmopathy which is inflammation and edema in the tissue around the eyes, causing the eyelids to retract and giving the eyes a “bulging” appearance.
-O
+One complication is Graves’ ophthalmopathy which is inflammation and edema in the tissue around the eyes, causing the eyeball to be displaced forwards, eyelids to retract and giving the eyes a “bulging” appearance.

 Now, the symptoms of hyperthyroidism include weight loss despite an increase in appetite because of the higher basal metabolic rate; heat intolerance because the body is producing more heat; and rapid heart rate or tachycardia, sweating, hyperactivity, anxiety and insomnia because of the effect of thyroid hormones on the sympathetic nervous system.